tphung3/cctools/apps/wq_hypersweep/README.md

-test.py     - Work Queue manager program used to distribute training tasks to remote workers plot_resources.py     	- Plot resources and hyperparameters of Resnet plot_resources_100.py  	- Plot resources and 4 hyperparameters of Resnet read_summary_log.py		- Read summmary log from running dist_sweep.py and write to resources_all.txtread_summary_log_100.py - Read summary log from running dist_sweep_100.py and write to resources_all_100.txt
+test.py     - Work Queue manager program used to distribute training tasks to remote workers plot_resources.py     	- Plot resources and hyperparameters of Resnet plot_resources_100.py  	- Plot resources and 4 hyperparameters of Resnet read_summary_log.py		- Read summmary log from running dist_sweep.py and write to resources_all.txt read_summary_log_100.py - Read summary log from running dist_sweep_100.py and write to resources_all_100.txt
 ```

 ## Run: